abhishek-archlinux/AnimeWatch/README.md

 8. On Windows if 'lxml' can't be installed using pip then try finding binary available for it from other sources on the internet.

 9. On Windows, If fetching of web pages is very slow using pycurl, then try changing pycurl to 'curl' or 'wget' in 'other_options.txt' file located in '~\.config\AnimeWatch' folder.

+10. If the application is installed using setup.py script then it will install two launching scripts animewatch (gui script) and animewatch_console (console script).
+On windows, media server was not working properly if the application was opened with gui_script.
+When application was openened with console script i.e. animewatch_console, then media server functionality was working properly, once application was allowed access through windows firewall.
+There is basically no difference in animewatch and animewatch_console scripts, only difference is that in animewatch_console, terminal will remain openened behind the gui.

+11. If there are some other problems, then turn on logging by setting 'LOGGING' to 'ON', in other_options.txt.
+It will create 'animewatch.log' file in '~/.config/AnimeWatch/tmp' folder.
+Users can analyse the log on their own or can post the log on github issues section.
+Or alternatively users can post console output if application was started from console.

 ####Troubleshooting for common method